Floe-Project/Floe/readme.md

 ___IMPORTANT: Large-scale changes are underway, many things are missing and broken for now.___

-### Sample library engine
+### Sample library player
 Floe is a CLAP, VST3 or AU plugin for Windows and macOS.
 It loads sample libraries in the Floe format.
 Visit [floe.audio](https://floe.audio) for more information about the project.

+Join Floe's [Zulip group chat/forum](https://floe.zulipchat.com) for discussions or questions about Floe.

 ## Development Roadmap
 Floe will be updated and deployed regularly with stable, backwards-compatible releases.
 Currently we are working towards the first stable version, 1.0.
 We use GitHub issues to track the [milestones](https://github.com/Floe-Project/Floe/milestones?direction=asc&sort=title&state=open) towards that.